The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 Their bodies are coated in short, brown fur that is darker around their limbs and becomes shorter as they move away from their bodies.

-The length of these medium-sized animals that live in the Savanna ranges between 43 and 53 inches, while their tails are between 21 and 26 inches long.
-They are found in the region that lies south of the Sahara.
+These medium-sized animals live in the Savanna and are found in the region south of the Sahara.
+Their length ranges between 43 and 53 inches, while their tails are between 21 and 26 inches long.

-The word “aardvark” comes from the Afrikaans language of South Africa and literally translates to “earth pig.
+The word “aardvark” comes from the Afrikaans language of South Africa and translates to “earth pig.

 Aardvarks spend the day avoiding the heat in their underground tunnels and emerge at night to hunt for termites.